FREQUENTLY ASKED QUESTIONS

 Sunbit credit is our financing option.
 Through Sunbit you can buy now, pay-over-time!
 With no hard credit check and fast response, complete a no obligation pre-qualification here: Prequalify me with Sunbit credit!

 We offer interest free payment plans (layaway) to complete your ring mounting purchase only.
 Center Stones, custom designed rings, and modifications to our existing design styles are excluded from layaway plans.
 All stones larger than 0.50 carat must be paid in full and upfront.
 A minimum deposit of 20% of the ring mounting is required to set up layaway.
 Your balance is divided into equal monthly installments, up to 10 months.
 Your jewelry is scheduled to be finished at the time of your last payment.

 A: We have a military discount

-and offer promotions to our newsletter subscribers.
+for active and retired U.S. military personnel.
 Otherwise, we are unable to offer discounts on our jewelry.
 Our pricing is as competitive as possible and everything is handmade from scratch.